sendfil-io/sendfil/README.md

 # SendFIL

 SendFIL is a client-only Vite SPA for batch sending FIL.
+Senders can disperse FIL from a single-signer or multi-sig to one or many f1, f2, f4, or 0x addresses.

 ## Current live execution surface